Knee Prosthesis in Mainz - Always an Individual Decision

 With limitations:

-In particular, after a partial joint replacement such as the sledge prosthesis , many patients report particularly good athletic resilience.
+Especially after a partial joint replacement such as a unicompartmental knee replacement , many patients report particularly good athletic resilience.

 ✅ 21.
 What should I consider when choosing my knee prosthesis?

 Not every prosthesis is suitable for every patient.
 Therefore, individual selection and consultation are crucial.
-In Mainz, this is done at the ENDOPROTHETICUM based on the latest scientific findings and decades of experience.
+In Mainz, this takes place at the ENDOPROTHETICUM , based on the latest scientific findings – combined with decades of experience.

 Criteria for selecting a prosthesis: